 Price/Value Ratio – Nikon D7100 vs D7200

-When it comes to the value you get for the price of these cameras; Nikon delivered on the goods.
-As compared to other cameras in the market within the same category, the price is fair enough.
+The Nikon D7100 and the D7200 both offer adequate value for money.
+Compared to other cameras in the market within the same category, the price is fair enough.

-As you might have expected, the D7200 is higher in price than the D7100: Which we must say is a good call based on the additional features the Nikon D7200 includes which its predecessor did not.
+As you might have expected, the D7200 is higher in price than the D7100: Which we must say is a good call based on the additional features such as the built-in Wi-Fi, Near Field Communication (NFC), and remote controlling the Nikon D7200 includes which its predecessor did not.

 Comparison Table – Nikon D7100 vs D7200